Join the car forum and talk about all aspects of early road transport, classic cars, and vehicle restoration.

 Videos are regularly posted to the OCC Youtube channel.
-The latest is shown and can be viewed here.
+A recent upload is shown below, viewable by clicking here:

 Articles about buying, running and selling classic cars.
 Also advice on rustproofing to keep the tin worm at bay, storing a vehicle, popular choices, preparing for a show appearance, driving, and pointers on starting an engine that hasn't run for years.
 These and many more subjects are covered in the following sections.

 Barn finds There's something about "barn find", "garage find" or "shed find" classics, often an air of mystery surrounds them - how did they end up in this state, and will they be saved?
 Here, a number of such discoveries that I've been a party to, are described.
 These include an Austin Mini Mk1, found in an over-grown garage.
 But what eventually happened to it ...?